yelbachir/multgam_pkg/README.md

                   )
 ```

-The additive structure must be in the form of equation (1) in the paper.
+The additive structure must be in the form of expression (1) in the paper.

 ### 2.2.
 Supported distributions